stephanfriedrich/ffos_on_lgfx0/README.md

 # ffos_on_lgfx0
 update Instructions for ffos 2.6 (Firefox OS 2.6) on LG fx0 (LGL25)

-i collected all the install instructions and its necessary files into these github repo
+i collected all the install instructions and its necessary files into these github repo. it woked for me, but can maybe brick you phone. ;)

 # installation